-Varietal designations are the names of the dominant grapes used in the wine.
-Cabernet Sauvignon, Seyval, Riesling, Cayuga White, Pinot Noir, Baco Noir, Chancellor and Chenin Blanc are examples of grape varieties.
-A varietal designation on the label requires an appellation of origin and means that at least 75% of that grape variety is used in the wine.
+Wine “varietals” simply means wine made from a specific winegrape.
+Varietal wines in the United States are often named after the dominant grapes used in making the wine.
+Cabernet Sauvignon, Merlot, Chardonnay, Riesling, Pinot Noir, and Chenin Blanc are examples of grape varieties.
+When a wine bottle shows a varietal designation on the label (like Merlot) it means that the wine in the bottle is at least 75% that grape variety (at least 75% Merlot, for example).*

 Designations such as Chablis or Chianti indicate wines similar to the wines originally made in geographic regions indicated by those names.
 Chablis was originally a product of France and Chianti, a product of Italy.
 Such wines must include an appellation of origin to indicate the true place of origin.